ibrahimshittu/ibrahim-shittu-portfolio/content/blog/from-civil-engineering-to-software-development.md

 When I finally got my first mobile phone at the age of 16, it was like holding the future in my hands.
 I spent so much time discovering online gaming, classics like Need For Speed, Asphalt 7 & 8, Subway Surfer, and Real Football showed me the incredible possibilities of interactive technology.
 That phone became my gateway to understanding technology in a more personal way.

 In secondary school, I naturally gravitated toward the sciences, with computer science and mathematics being my absolute favorite subjects.
 Although the computer science curriculum wasn't as exciting as you might imagine, mostly theoretical concepts with limited practical applications, it still fueled my curiosity.
-I held onto the hope that one day I would be able to fulfill this burning passion for the digital world.
+I held onto the hope that one day I would be able to fulfill this burning passion for technology.

 ## The Civil Engineering Detour